-- 1. The statutes or articles of association of the applicant4.
-Where the Contracting Authority has recognized the applicants for another call for proposals 5under the same budget line within 2 years before the deadline for receipt of applications, it should be submitted, instead of the statutes or articles of association, a copy of the document proving their eligibility in the former Call (e.g. a copy of the special conditions of a grant contract received during the reference period), unless a change in legal status has occurred in the meantime. - 2.
-A copy of the applicant's latest accounts (the profit and loss account and the balance sheet for the last financial year for which the accounts have been closed).
-The provision of an audited financial statement would be highly advantageous in the scoring process. - 3.
+- 1. A copy of the applicant's latest accounts (the profit and loss account and the balance sheet for the last financial year for which the accounts have been closed).
+However, the provision of an audited financial statement would be highly advantageous in the scoring process. - 2.
 Legal entity sheet (see annex D of these Guidelines) duly completed and signed by each of the applicants, accompanied by the justifying documents requested there.
-If the applicants have already signed a contract with the Contracting Authority, instead of the legal entity sheet and supporting documents, the legal entity number may be provided, unless a change in legal status occurred in the meantime. - 4.
-A financial identification form of the applicant conforming to the model attached at Annex E of these Guidelines, certified by the bank to which the payments will be made.
-This bank should be located in the country where the applicant is established.
-If the applicant has already submitted a financial identification form in the past for a contract where the European Commission was in charge of the payments and intends to use the same bank account, a copy of the previous financial identification form may be provided instead.
+If the applicants have already signed a contract with the Contracting Authority, instead of the legal entity sheet and supporting documents, the legal entity number may be provided, unless a change in legal status occurred in the meantime.